keyjsl/m-code/README.md

 # BEFORE ANY INSTALLATION OR USAGE, PLEASE READ
-- this script is free to use
+- this script is free to use (strictly no reselling)
-- not required any donation
 - please don't bother me with domain/subdomain setup and error (do the homework by googling it)
-- tested on vps digital ocean / linode / shinjiru / myklnet / ovh without any problem
+- tested on digital ocean / linode / shinjiru / myklnet / ovh without any problem
 - enjoy

 # FIX SCRIPT